Kowitzki/Rear-Wheeled-Bobbycar/README.md

 - Do not drive on public streets
 - Use a deadman switch for driving
 - Think about what you want to do

-# Beer
-If you like my effort, i would appreciate if you get me a beer ;) www.paypal.me/kowitzki/2.00